stuartellis/multiform/docs/tf-stacks-spec/0.3.0/terraform-stack-conventions.md

 ## Terraform Variables

+> This specification limits the number of variable files to two in order to reduce complexity.

-- Each stack uses two sets of variable files: a *global configuration* that applies to all of the stacks in the set for all environments, and a *stack* configuration that is defined per *environment*.
-This specification limits the number of variable files to two in order to reduce complexity.
+- Each stack uses two sets of Terraform variable files: a global configuration that applies the stack for all environments, and a configuration that is defined per environment.
+The global vars file is a *.tfvars* file in *terraform/stacks/environments/all/* with the same name as the stack.
+Each vars file for an environment is a *.tfvars* file in *terraform/stacks/environments/<environment-name>/* with the same name as the stack.
+- The command builder automatically provides the *stack_name* *stack_instance* as Terraform variables.

 ## Terraform State